Classes with Amy Cook, Ph.D.

 Management for Reactive Dogs

-This class teaches strategies for managing and controlling dogs that are reactive to dogs and people.
+This class teaches strategies for managing and handling dogs that are reactive to dogs and people without adding the stress that can make everything worse.

 Helping them get over their fears is best done when you can set up ideal conditions, but real life means you have to take your dog for a walk outside, and even when you do your best to set things up, surprises happen!